lickcreative/website/_case_studies/molton-brown.markdown

 - Delivered a bespoke experience for flagship stores.
 - Engaged and activated increased in-store conversion through brand ambassadors and digital marketing.
 - Advised on wearable tech to enhance activation.
-- Secured global role out — including USA, Japan, Germany and the Middle East.
+- Secured global rollout — including USA, Japan, Germany and the Middle East.